 Where the design community meets.

-UX Designer at University of California Joined almost 6 years ago
+UX Designer at University of California Joined over 6 years ago

 KeVon hasn't posted any stories yet.

 Really awesome work!
 It's super clean, but still has these wonderful details that keep it interesting.
 The only critiques I would have is that the grey text you use is really low contrast against its background.
 There will definitely be a population of people who won' t be able to perceive it.
 Also a slight nitpick is that the animation that reveals the back button in the top left corner, while super cool, takes a bit of a long time to complete.
 Even shaving off a half second might help.
 But again, overall it's really nice and very performant!

 I think it's beautiful, both the work and the site itself.
 But the grey on black text on the first and last pages are so low contrast that it's inaccessible for people with even minor visual disabilities.
 Not a dealbreaker by any means because of the white text that accompanies the grey text, but there are definitely a certain percentage of users who will not be able to get the full experience.

 I really love the zoom-in and out animation on the links to the photo sets on hover.
 I like they last for a pretty long time; it's a nice visual effect.
 The UI feedback on those just feels really nice.
 Also, I think in general the dark backgrounds really make the photos stand out.
 Great job!
 Your stuff is always so clean, but extremely detailed and refined!